SnowArchitect60/musical-instrument-classifier/README.md

 - The accuracy and generalization performance of the model suffer due to the intrinsic disadvantage of having a general dataset.

 ### 📌 Future Improvements
-- Provide a more tailored dataset for each instrument listed by including queries focusing on the specific qualities of each instrument.
+- Provide a more tailored dataset for each instrument listed by including queries focusing on the specific qualities of each instrument. (v1.0.b)
-- Add more instrument types, non-standard angles, and backgrounds.
+- Add more instrument types, non-standard angles, and backgrounds. (v1.5.b)
+- Include Gradio or HuggingFace for the model's UI application. (v1.0)

+### 📈 Update Log
+- MIC model trained using `resnet152` (v1.0.a).
+Data cleaning and augmentation performed.
+- MIC model trained using `resnet18` (v0.5.a).
+No data cleaning and augmentation

 ### 📄 License
 This project is licensed under the MIT License.